muZZkat/NMRangeSlider/README.md

 * * * * * * * * * * *

 NMRangeSlider is custom iOS control that gives you a UISlider like UI for selecting a range of values.
+This project was inspried by: https://github.com/buildmobile/iosrangeslider.

 The range slider can be configured using a set of images in much the same way as UISlider.
 (Background, Track and Thumbs)